- The most important factor to getting what you want

 … and to prioritize if you have a list of wants.

 Arizona home buying offer … a few home sale/purchase deals are rather simple transactions requiring only the most basic agent knowledge to establish and manage to closing.
-Another few require genuine “artist-type” Realtors® on both sides of the deal to establish, and then the patience of a saint to get closed.
+Another few require genuine “artist-type” Realtors® on both sides to establish the agreement, and then the patience of a saint by both to get it closed.

 By the way, the more difficult “deals” are not possible with adversarial agents.
 In fact, there is never a need for adversarial agents.
 A client’s best interests are far better served when agents are entirely constructive and seeking the best possible win-win situation.
 If you have an agent who seems always “at war” with the other side, you need a different agent.

-Your “offer” to purchase residential real estate will be a complete purchase contract.
+Your “offer” to purchase residential real estate will be a complete and fully executed AAR Purchase-Contract-0217.
 Anything else is just “talk”.

 Condition & Features